macmixing/aibuddy/README.md

 To customize the system prompts:

-1. Create a copy of `prompts_config_EXAMPLE.py` as `prompts_config.py` if you haven't already
+1. Open your `config.py` file
+2. Locate the prompt variables in the file
-2. Edit the prompt variables in `prompts_config.py` to change the AI's behavior
+3. Edit the prompt text to change the AI's behavior
-3. Restart AI Buddy for the changes to take effect
+4. Restart AI Buddy for the changes to take effect

-Example of customizing the main system prompt:
+Example of customizing the main system prompt in your config.py:

 ```python
 SYSTEM_PROMPT = """